This past summer I learned what my role as a U.S. citizen is.

 As a first-generation American, I have always had an unfamiliarity with how to be American.
 The United States of America is a melting pot of people, so there is not one definition of what an American looks like.
 However, I think there is one underlying responsibility that every American should undertake: participation in our democracy.

 During the summer, I interned at the House of Representatives for the congresswoman representing my district: Dr. Yadira Caraveo, who is also the first Latina congresswoman from Colorado.
-I wanted to intern for her because she is my representative, and I wanted to see the work being done to serve my community.
+I wanted to intern for her because I wanted to see the work being done to serve my community.
 Additionally, I would be lying if I said I didn’t feel joy in seeing a face that looks like mine, representing me in Congress.

 There was an event at the Capitol held by the Department of Energy that proves this point.
 On the topic of nuclear fusion, an audience member, introducing himself as the Science and Technology Legislative Aide, asked if there was risk of a nuclear meltdown.
 For context, nuclear fusion can’t cause a meltdown because it is different from fission, which is the one responsible for meltdowns such as Chernobyl.
 In other words, the person responsible for providing guidelines and legislative recommendations for nuclear fusion that could become laws didn’t know what they were talking about.
 The fact that a person who is not familiar with a technology is able to provide legislative recommendations on how to regulate the technology is terrifying.

 Yet, the most important thing I learned was that my voice mattered.
-That my opinion as an American citizen on where our country should matter.
+That my opinion as an American citizen on where our country should go was important.
 In national elections such as the presidential race, our votes may feel a little futile.
-The electoral college places some disproportionate importance on single-state voters and if you are a Republican in a blue state (like California), or a Democrat in a red state (like Idaho), your vote may feel a little purposeless.
+The Electoral College places some disproportionate importance on single-state voters and if you are a Republican in a blue state (like California), or a Democrat in a red state (like Idaho), your vote may feel a little purposeless.

 However, where your vote truly matters is in local elections.